Merck Manual

 Lifestyle changes

 Moderate aerobic exercise is helpful.
 People with primary hypertension do not have to restrict their physical activity as long as their blood pressure is controlled.
-Regular exercise helps reduce blood pressure and weight and improves the functioning of the heart and overall health (see Benefits of Exercise Benefits of Exercise Regular exercise makes the heart stronger and the lungs fitter, enabling the cardiovascular system to deliver more oxygen to the body with every heartbeat and the pulmonary system to increase... read more ).
+Regular exercise helps reduce blood pressure and weight and improves the functioning of the heart and overall health (see Benefits of Exercise).

-Drugs that are used in the treatment of high blood pressure are called antihypertensives.
+Medications that are used in the treatment of high blood pressure are called antihypertensives.
 With the wide variety of antihypertensives available, high blood pressure can be controlled in almost anyone, but treatment has to be tailored to the individual.
 Treatment is most effective when the person and doctor communicate well and collaborate on the treatment program.

 Different types of antihypertensives reduce blood pressure by different mechanisms, so many different treatment strategies are possible.
-For some people, doctors use a stepped approach to drug therapy: They start with one type of antihypertensive and add others as necessary.
+For some people, doctors use a stepped approach to medication therapy: They start with one type of antihypertensive and add others as necessary.
 For other people, doctors find a sequential approach is preferable: They prescribe one antihypertensive, and if it is ineffective, they stop it and prescribe another type.
-For people with blood pressure at or above 140/90 mm Hg, usually two drugs are started at the same time.
+For people with blood pressure at or above 140/90 mm Hg, usually two medications are started at the same time.
 In choosing an antihypertensive, doctors consider such factors as

-• The person's age, sex, and ethnicity
+• The person's age, sex, and sometimes ethnicity

 • The severity of high blood pressure